sicario5/Tech-Stock-Market-Analysis/README.md

 # Tech-Stock-Market-Analysis
 The notebook is doing four jobs in sequence: it prepares stock data, engineers indicators, visualizes market behavior from multiple angles, and then tests simple ML models.
 The point is not just to “make charts,” but to answer different questions about performance, risk, momentum, relationships between stocks, and predictability.
-You can map the explanation back to the original script sections in stock_analysis.py, stock_analysis.py, stock_analysis.py, and stock_analysis.py.

 1. Setup and configuration